Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/upload-library.md

 ## <a name="api-description"></a>Descripción de la API

-Cargue el archivo en la biblioteca de respuestas en directo.
+Upload archivo a la biblioteca de respuestas en directo.

 ## <a name="limitations"></a>Limitaciones